-The English department offers both Single Honours English Literature, and Joint Honours in English and Creative Writing.
+The English department offers both Single Honours English Literature, and Joint Honours in English and Creative Writing and English and American Literature.
 We also run a variety of Joint Honours programmes based on our strong links with other departments in the Arts Faculty.

-We also offer eight outstanding Masters Programmes, many with flexible study options, and we invite postgraduate research students in all fields of English Literature to join our vibrant postgraduate community.
+We also offer six outstanding Masters Programmes, many with flexible study options, and we invite postgraduate research students in all fields of English Literature to join our vibrant postgraduate community.

 We are a friendly department with a strong tradition of pastoral care for our students.
 Each student is assigned a Personal Tutor who oversees their individual academic progress throughout the degree programme and can be consulted on personal as well as academic matters.